-- Direct beneficiaries in this instance refer to the Armed Forces families, and children who will benefit directly from the project or activity. - Indirect beneficiaries refer to other individuals, who are not the direct target of projects and activities but may be indirectly affected and benefit from the activities undertaken by direct beneficiaries, such as perhaps the extended family of the service children. - 'Incidental beneficiaries' will be non service children who might also experience a benefit by virtue of staff receiving high quality training or the outside learning environment being enhanced.
+- Direct beneficiaries in this instance refer to the Armed Forces families, and children who will benefit directly from the project or activity. - Indirect beneficiaries refer to other individuals, who are not the direct target of projects and activities but may be indirectly affected and benefit from the activities undertaken by direct beneficiaries, such as perhaps the extended family of the service children. - 'Incidental beneficiaries' will be non service children who might also experience a benefit by virtue of staff receiving high quality training.
 We would expect applicants to clearly show that the project is focussed on the service children and that incidental beneficiaries will neither be numerous nor benefitting to the same degree as the service children.